 If you are experiencing some of the symptoms mentioned above, you may wish to look at our Enlarged Prostate Symptom Checker page.
 Based on the International Prostate Symptom Score (IPSS), this is a test with 7 questions and will give you a broad indication of whether you are suffering from the problem and if so, how severe it is likely to be.

 If you already know you have an enlarged prostate, the Symptom Checker page can also be used to monitor the progress you make whilst on any treatment.
+However, it is advisable to have your symptoms checked by a doctor, to rule out any underlying prostate conditions, including prostate cancer.

 I think I have an enlarged prostate – what next?